Shergy82/broad-oak-group-ltd/PUSH_NOTIFICATIONS_GUIDE.md

 This guide has been simplified to make it as easy as possible to get push notifications running.
 I've automated most of the setup.

-All you need to do is run a few commands from the terminal inside this IDE.
-Using the built-in terminal is important because it's already configured correctly.
-You can usually open it by selecting `Terminal > New Terminal` from the menu at the top of the screen.
+All you need to do is run a few commands from the **built-in terminal** inside this IDE.
+It's very important to use the correct terminal because it's already configured for you.

+### How to Open the Built-in Terminal

+1. Look at the menu bar at the very top of the entire application window.
+You will see words like `File`, `Edit`, `View`, etc.
+2. Click on the word **`Terminal`** in that top menu.
+3. From the dropdown menu that appears, click on **`New Terminal`**.

+A new panel will open at the bottom of the screen. **This is the correct terminal to use for all the commands below.**

+---

 ## Step 1: Log In to Firebase

 This command connects your project to your Firebase account.
 It will open a browser window for you to log in.
-Run this in the terminal:
+Run this in the built-in terminal:

 ```bash
 npx firebase login